annotell/public-docs/docs-src/docs/annotation-integration/review.md

 :::

 A successful review post will return a UUID that identifies the review, and that can be used to fetch the posted feedback data.
-This will also create a task for correcting the annotation, depending on project set up, there might be a need for this to be coordinated with the project's managers.
+This will also create a task according to the chosen workflow.
+Depending on project set up, there might be a need for this to be coordinated with the project's managers.

 ## Feedback